punchagan/inkling/README.md

 - `.clasp.json` is **not committed** — each user/contributor has their own
   version of it (created via `clasp clone` or `clasp create`).

+## AI Transparency

+This project was developed with significant AI assistance (ChatGPT by Open AI).
+The core architecture and design grew out of some hackish script I had put together in the past, but extensive refactoring, feature additions, etc., were performed using AI-assisted development.

+While the tool has been tested and works well in practice, users should be aware that:

+- **Technical implications**: AI-generated code may have unique patterns or subtle issues.
+We've tested Inkling on real newsletters, but thorough testing is always recommended.

+- **Legal uncertainty**: The copyright status and liability for AI-generated code remain legally untested.
+The original codebase provides a foundation, but AI contributions cannot be easily traced to specific training data.

+- **Practical use**: Despite these unknowns, Inkling provides useful functionality for managing a tiny personal newsletter+site and is actively maintained.

+By using this tool, you acknowledge these uncertainties.
+As with any development tool: use version control, review generated newsletters+site, and test thoroughly.

+## LICENSE

+GNU AGPL v3